 Lord, give us tender hearts and strong backbones.

-He replied, “I saw Satan fall like lightning from heaven.
+The seventy-two returned with joy and said, “Lord, even the demons submit to us in your name.”He replied, “I saw Satan fall like lightning from heaven.
 I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.
 However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.” – Luke 10:17-20